-Functional Performance Staus II for all Functional Groups.
+Functional Performance Status II for all Functional Groups.
 No spurious or undesirable action or response on the part of the DUT is allowed.

-The DUT shall be subjected to the load dump voltage transient test pulse illustrated in Figure 4 simultaneously on each supply voltage input.
-The test pulse defined in Figure 4 and Table 6 represents alternators or generators with integral load dump protection.
+The DUT shall be subjected to the load dump voltage transient test pulse illustrated in Figure 5 simultaneously on each supply voltage input.
+The test pulse defined in Figure 5 and Table 7 represents alternators or generators with integral load dump protection.
 The DUT operation shall be monitored during the test.
 Return the DUT to 13.5 V and confirm normal functioning after each test pulse.
 The test shall consist of 5 pulses a minimum of 2 minutes apart.
-Refer to LP-388C-YY for CG test procedure.